Yandex Cloud

 }

-For more information about setting up mirrors, see the Terraform documentation.
+For more information about mirror settings, see the relevant Terraform guides.

 Deploy your resourcesDeploy your resources

-1. Clone the GitHub repository and go to the yc-dmz-with-high-available-usergate-ngfw script directory:
+1. Clone the GitHub repository and navigate to the yc-dmz-with-high-available-usergate-ngfw script directory:

 git clone https://github.com/yandex-cloud-examples/yc-dmz-with-high-available-usergate-ngfw.git